 Under Part 5 of the Marine (Scotland) Act 2010, Scottish Ministers can designate three types of Marine Protected Area (MPA) – Nature Conservation, Demonstration and Research, and Historic MPA - to help protect Scotland’s outstanding marine natural and cultural heritage.

-To assist in the selection and designation of Historic MPAs, Historic Scotland works with partners in the Scottish Marine Protected Areas project
+To assist in the selection and designation of Historic MPAs, Historic Environment Scotland works with partners in the Scottish Marine Protected Areas project

-Historic Scotland consults with a wide range of interested parties prior to making recommendations on Historic MPA designations.
+We consult with a wide range of interested parties prior to making recommendations on Historic MPA designations.
 The only exception to this is where there is an urgent threat to a marine historic asset.
 In such instances, urgent designation can be progressed without consultation but its duration is time limited.
 Full consultation is required to make the designation permanent.

 All candidates for Historic MPA designation are assessed against the criterion of national importance, by following guidance on the determination of national importance

 .
 Clear and consistent application of this guidance ensures that only the most significant marine historic assets are protected, where statutory designation will make a difference.

 You can find out more about our priorities in relation to selection and designation of Historic Marine Protected Areas by following progress with our Marine Heritage Strategy 2012-15.